Ranked in these QuestionsQuestion Ranking

 Has a great community and is very well supported through Linux Mint website.

-Pro Nice themes
+Pro Nice themes and extensions

 Pro Very easy to customize